 On some models, the fuse panel features plug-in type ATC fuses.
 The fuses can be easily inspected and replaced.
 Z Comanche along with certain Fisherman and Saltwater models have no replaceable fuses.
 Circuits are reset as outlined in that model's Electrical System section.
 The Panel has a capacity of twelve to sixteen individual circuits.
 The particular accessory(ies) they operate are shown on the decal on the right side of the fuse panel or back side of the fuse panel cover.

-Do not exceed recommended fuse sizes.
-Always install proper rated fuse when adding accessories to the fuse panel.
+A CAUTION fuse when adding accessories to the fuse panel.

 Inspect battery compartment(s) before plugging in AC power to charger.
 Inspect for loose wires, cracked battery, etc.